Alice Winn

 Alice Mary Felicity Winn (born 20 December 1992) is an Irish and American novelist and screenwriter, born in France and educated in England.
 She won the 2023 Waterstones Debut Fiction Prize for her novel In Memoriam.

 Early life and education

-Winn was born and raised in Paris, the daughter of Irish and American parents.
+Winn was born and raised in Paris, France, the daughter of Irish and American parents.
 She holds Irish citizenship.
 She has dyslexia and did not learn to read until she was nine years old.
 Winn was educated at Marlborough College in England.
 She graduated with a degree in English literature from St Peter's College, Oxford.
 She has described having a "tenuous grasp" of her identity.

 Career

 After graduating, Winn set a goal of writing "a novel a year until I wrote one that was good."
 Before writing In Memoriam, Winn wrote three unpublished novels, worked on screenplays, and taught homeschooled children.

 In 2019, Winn started writing In Memoriam after reading student newspapers published 1913–1919 from her alma mater, Marlborough College.
 The protagonists, Gaunt and Ellwood, were inspired by her readings of and about Robert Graves and Siegfried Sassoon, respectively.

 In 2025, she interviewed the writer Dan Jones at the Edinburgh Book Festival.